 All earthworms, not just jumping worms, can harm forests by changing the soil structure and forest floor vegetation.
 Their feeding can result in a loss of soil moisture, compacted soil, exposed roots, erosion and an increase of pathogens and non-native plants.
 The result is less diversity of native plants and animals in delicate forest ecosystems.

 There is no “magic bullet” to control jumping worms, at least not yet.
-Management mainly consists of taking precautions to not move them onto your property.
-If they are already there, you will need to adapt and adjust until there are better control options available.
+Management mainly consists of taking precautions to not move them onto or off your property.
+However, if they are already there, there are strategies you can use to reduce and slow the spread.

 Prevention is by far the best approach to jumping worms.
 Even if jumping worms are on part of your property, take care not to introduce them to uninfested areas.